 Endpapers or Endsheets Need Not be a Source of Confusion.

-Endpapers that will print on press, are a fine and relatively inexpensive enhancement.
-They add an elegant finishing touch to hardcover books of all types.
-The right color or design can help to make your book unique and especially attractive.
+Endsheets that will print on press, are a fine and relatively inexpensive enhancement.
+Ends add an elegant finishing touch to hardcover books of all types.
+The right color or design on endpapers can help to make your book unique and especially attractive.

-Traditionally, the endpapers print on thick uncoated paper
+Traditionally, the ends print on thick uncoated paper

-You may also wish to choose a specialty paper stock or even add a foil stamp or blind embossing as additional touches of style.
+You may also wish to choose a specialty paper stock for endpapers or even add a foil stamp or blind embossing as additional touches of style.

 Endpapers are also known as ‘ends’ or ‘endsheets’.